 For when $k=0$, $$\begin{align*} 0 &= \sum_{i=0}^{n} (-1)^i \frac{b_{i}^{(n)}}{i+1} \\ &= \sum_{i \text{ Even}} \frac{b_{i}^{(n)}}{i+1} - \sum_{i\text{ Odd}} \frac{b_{i}^{(n)}}{i+1} \end{align*}$$ $$\therefore \sum_{i \text{ Even}} \frac{b_{i}^{(n)}}{i+1} = \sum_{i\text{ Odd}} \frac{b_{i}^{(n)}}{i+1} $$ Combined with the previous result that sum of all of these terms equal 1, we find that these even and odd sums must individually equal half. $$\sum_{i \text{ Even}} \frac{b_{i}^{(n)}}{i+1} = \sum_{i\text{ Odd}} \frac{b_{i}^{(n)}}{i+1} = \frac{1}{2}$$ This fact becomes very useful later on.

+Then we are able to draw the following table.
 The $b_{i}^{(n)}$ is written in black and $\frac{b_{i}^{(n)}}{i+1}$ is written in red under the corresponding term.

 Above the $i$th column, $i+1$ is written in a circle to help with solving for intermediate terms in red.